Welcome to our best ever California Road Trip itinerary for families with kids!

 - Grand Canyon: 2 days

-If you can’t arrive/depart from different airports, then I would fly to SFO or fly to LAX and immediately drive North to start your road trip.
+If you can’t arrive/depart from different airports, then I would recommend flying into San Francisco OR if you fly to LAX, immediately drive North to start your journey from the top end of Highway One.
 It will take about 5 hours to drive the highway route from LAX to San Francisco, but it’s definitely worth it to get the most out of the experience.
 If you’re tired, you can break the journey from LA to San Francisco in Fresno or Modesto.

 Read on to find out more about the destinations on our itinerary and our recommendations for each of the stops!